Priyadharshini2218/Happymonk_Task/README.md

 # Happymonk_Task
-Each tasks with their code and description are attached below.
+Each tasks with their code and descriptions are attached below.